 Potala Palace in Lhasa is a World Heritage Site and was home to the Dalai Lamas until the Tibetian uprising in 1959 when the 14th Dalai Lama fled to India.
 It’s now a museum and I really want to visit it!

 Moving from Asia to South America, next on my ‘must see’ list is Machu Picchu in Peru.
 I remember watching a cartoon when I was a kid called The Mysterious Cities of Gold and I became fascinated with South America and the Inca Empire.
-We’re hoping to visit Machu Picchu this year so watch this space!
-And if we do, then I HAVE to go on the Belmond (former Orient Express) Hiram Bingham train. (update – we’ve still not been….
-Machu Picchu is still firmly on the list!)
+When we do visit, then I HAVE to go on the Belmond (former Orient Express) Hiram Bingham train.

 The phenomenon that is the Northern Lights is also on my ‘must see’ list, however, the thought of the cold does put me off a bit!
 Would definitely need to stay in a glass igloo at the Kakslauttanen Arctic Resort.
 Of course you’re never guaranteed to see them so I hope luck will be on our side when we do visit.